Xiweiy/GettingCleaningData/CodeBook.md

 #####2.
 My work to clean up the dataset and create the 2nd independent tidy dataset is as follows:
-	1) Read in the datasets contained in documents "X_test.txt","y_test.txt","subject_test.txt",
+	1) Read in the datasets contained in documents "X_test.txt","y_test.txt","subject_test.txt", "X_train.txt", "y_train.txt","subject_train.txt"
-"X_train.txt","y_train.txt","subject_train.txt"
 	2) create 2 datasets: train and test.
 Each contain the subject, activity, and the 561-dimensional
 vectors for either the training dataset or the test dataset.
 	3) merge these 2 datasets by subject and activity.